LTLA/chipseqDBResults/h3k9ac.knit.md

 ```

 This approach is generally satisfactory, though it will not capture multiple changes in opposite directions^[Try `mixedClusters()` to formally detect clusters that contain significant changes in both directions.].
-It also tends to overstate the change in each cluster.
+It also tends to overstate the magnitude of the log-fold change in each cluster.

 # Saving results to file

 One approach to saving results is to store all statistics in the metadata of a `GRanges` object.
-This is useful as it keeps the statistics and coordinates together for each cluster, avoiding problems with synchronization in downstream steps.
+This is useful as it keeps the statistics and coordinates together for each cluster,
+avoiding problems with synchronization in downstream steps.
-The midpoint and log-fold change of the best window are also stored.
+We also store the midpoint and log-fold change of the most significant window in each cluster.
 The updated `GRanges` object is then saved to file as a serialized R object with the `saveRDS` function.